Does Islam Say to Fight with Jews and Christians

 You will surely find the most intense of the people in animosity toward the believers [to be] the Jews and those who associate others with Allah ; and you will find the nearest of them in affection to the believers those who say, “We are Christians.”
 That is because among them are priests and monks and because they are not arrogant.

-In this article, I have included references and explanations showing that there are no verses in the Qur’an that instruct us to fight with anyone without reason.
-However, if someone fights us, we have the right to self-defense.
-Here are some more verses.
+In this article, I have included references and explanations showing that there are no verses in the Qur’an that instruct Muslims to fight anyone without reason.
+However, if someone attacks us, we have the right to self-defense.
+Here are some relevant verses:

 📖Quran 2:216